Ackee-Blockchain/trident/crates/cli/src/howto.md

 ## 3. Write Fuzz Test

 In order to start fuzzing, you need to guide the fuzzer to use correct and meaningful instruction inputs.
-Follow this short guide to learn how to write a fuzz test: https://ackee.xyz/trident/docs/latest/start-fuzzing/writting-fuzz-test/

-## 4. Customize Fuzz Test (Optional)

-Trident provides various features to tailor your fuzz tests to your specific needs, behavior, and use cases.
-To learn more, visit: https://ackee.xyz/trident/docs/latest/trident-advanced/
+Trident also provides various features to tailor your fuzz tests to your specific needs, behavior, and use cases.
+To learn more, check out the documentation.

-## 5. Run Fuzz Test
+## 4. Run Fuzz Test

 You can run the fuzz test using either AFL or Honggfuzz: